Giora Antman

-Giora Antman (גיורא אנטמן; born 15 November 1962) is a former Israeli football player and currently the goalkeeping coach at Maccabi Haifa.
+Giora Antman (גיורא אנטמן; born 15 November 1962) is an Israeli former football player and currently the goalkeeping coach at Maccabi Haifa.

 Antman was the goalkeeping coach at Maccabi Haifa for 18 years until he was replaced in 2012 by Avi Peretz.
 After just one season with Hapoel Be'er Sheva, Antman returned to his familiar role as goalkeeping coach for Maccabi Haifa in June 2013.

 Antman's sons, Niv and Ofek both play as goalkeepers, as does his sister-in-law, Iris Antman.